Resource fork: Design

+File system support

-The resource fork is implemented in all of the file systems used for system drives in the classic Mac OS (MFS, HFS and HFS Plus), and in the macOS-only APFS.
+Resource forks are natively supported in all of the file systems used for system drives in the classic Mac OS (MFS, HFS and HFS Plus), and in the macOS-only APFS (but not in UFS, a supported choice for system drives in early Mac OS X versions).
 The presence of a resource fork makes it easy to store a variety of additional information, such as an icon that the desktop should display for that file.
 While the data fork allows random access to any offset within it, access to the resource fork works like extracting structured records from a database.
-(Microsoft Windows also has a concept of "resources", but these are completely unrelated to resources in Mac OS.)

 The Macintosh file systems store metadata distinct from either the data or resource fork, such as the creation and modification timestamps, the file type and creator codes, and fork lengths.

 Some files have only a resource fork.
 One example is a font file in the classic Mac OS.
 Another example is a Classic 68k application, where even the executable code is contained in resources of type 'CODE'.
 Later PowerPC binaries stored the executable code in the data fork.

 Since resource forks were supported only on Macintosh file systems including MFS, HFS, HFS Plus, and APFS, they could not be copied to the file systems of other operating systems.
 The Mac BinHex and MacBinary formats were invented to encode resource and data forks into one file, for transfer between systems.
 A/UX supported resource forks on Unix file systems via the AppleSingle and AppleDouble formats.
-Starting with Mac OS X Tiger, AppleDouble was used to store resource forks on file systems such as Windows SMB shares and FAT32 (File Allocation Table) volumes.
+Starting with Mac OS X Tiger, AppleDouble was used to store resource forks on file systems such as Windows SMB shares and FAT32 volumes.

 In the HFS Plus file system, settings can be made to allow other forks in addition to the data and resource forks, to create a "multi-fork" application.

 As of August 7, 2002, Apple recommended that developers should not build resources into resource forks in Mach-O binaries on Mac OS X.